(indacaterol and glycopyrrolate) Inhalation Powder, for Oral Inhalation

 Patient Counseling Information

-Inform patients that LABAs, such as indacaterol, one of the active ingredients in UTIBRON NEOHALER, increase the risk of asthma-related death.
+Inform patients that LABAs, such as indacaterol, one of the active ingredients in UTIBRON NEOHALER, when used as monotherapy [without an inhaled corticosteroid] increase the risk of serious asthma-related events, including asthma-related death.
 UTIBRON NEOHALER is not indicated for the treatment of asthma.

 Not For Acute Symptoms